 A share cap could increase the amount of consolidation in the fishery.
 Ownership caps are designed to prevent monopolies from developing.
-The Magnuson-Stevens Act, in Section 303A(c)(5)(D), indicates LAPPs such as catch share programs must include provisions to prevent an individual or entity from holding an excess amount of shares.
-In other terms, an catch share program must set a cap on share ownership.
-The lower the cap is set, the more likely the current makeup of the participants by size of operation will be maintained and community structure will be supported.
-However, if the cap is too low, efficiency will be impaired.
+The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), in Section 303A(c)(5)(D), indicates limited access privilege programs such as catch share programs must include provisions to prevent an individual or entity from holding an excess amount of shares.
+In other terms, a catch share program must set a cap on share ownership.
+The lower the cap is set, the more likely the current makeup of the participants by size of operation would be maintained and community structure would be supported.
+However, if the cap is too low, efficiency would be impaired.
 If the cap is set below the historical maximum share, those participants above the cap are typically grandfathered in at their historical share.
 Sale of grandfathered shares has restrictions.
 Caps apply to shares owned individually and through corporations.